-We all know that Dubai is the most well recognized city in the United Arab Emirates.
-Due to modern advancement in architectural structures and buildings it has considered a resort city of the Middle East.
+We all know that Dubai is the most well-recognised city in the United Arab Emirates.
+Due to modern advancement in architectural structures and buildings, it was considered a resort city of the Middle East.
 World’s rich travelers consider visiting Dubai due to luxurious accommodation it offers to the visitors and travelers.
-Now days, buyers and investors from all over the world are taking interest to buy Dubai property.
-Dubai State Government has designed and implemented few Dubai property laws for real estate buyers and investors across the world.
-These rules and regulation address much legal issue related to selling, buying and owing Dubai property.
+Nowadays, buyers and investors from all over the world are taking interest to buy Dubai property.
+Dubai State Government has designed and implemented a few Dubai property laws for real estate buyers and investors across the world.
+These rules and regulation address many legal issues related to selling, buying and owning Dubai property.

 Who can buy Dubai Property?

-Buying an asset in this city used to be very complex process for foreign investors and buyers.
-During past years, government doesn’t allow foreigners to buy free hold of Dubai properties.
-Due to great interest of foreign investors in Real Estate Dubai the Crown Prince of Dubai named Sheikh Mohammed bin Rashid al Maktoum, announces a new Dubai property law that enables foreigners to free hold leases of Dubai property for unlimited time period.
+Buying an asset in this city used to be a very complex process for foreign investors and buyers.
+During past years, the government doesn’t allow foreigners to buy the freehold of Dubai properties.
+Due to the great interest of foreign investors in Real Estate Dubai the Crown Prince of Dubai named Sheikh Mohammed bin Rashid al Maktoum, announces a new Dubai property law that enables foreigners to freehold leases of Dubai property for the unlimited time period.
 They get permission to apply for 10 to 99 years leases in specific areas.
-These freehold rights are very similar in nature like property owner ship rights in other countries.
-Foreigners who obtain freehold rights can use their asset forever.
-Moreover, they are allowed to transfer their rights to other person.
-Beneficiary of free holders are entitled for asset upon death of freeholder.
-In order to possess freehold for properties in specific areas, buyers have get approval from the ruling government.
+These freehold rights are very similar in nature like property ownership rights in other countries.
+Foreigners who obtain freehold rights can use their assets forever.
+Moreover, they are allowed to transfer their rights to another person.
+The beneficiary of freeholders are entitled to asset upon the death of freeholder.
+In order to possess a freehold for properties in specific areas, buyers have to get approval from the ruling government.
 But areas that already get approval for foreigners, any individual or foreign company will be eligible to hold Dubai Property.

 Why a Buyer or Investor must be Aware of Dubai Property Laws?